GfellerLab/MetacellAnalysisToolkit/README.md

 # Advanced examples

 -   Regulons analysis in CD34+ cells at the metacell level using SCENIC (TO COME)
--   [Analysis](/examples/HLCA_core_atlas.Rmd) of the core HLCA atlas comprising 500'000 cells at the metacell level using SuperCell in command line and STACAS semi supervised integration.
+-   [Analysis](/examples/HLCA_core_atlas.Rmd) of the core HLCA atlas comprising 500'000 cells at the metacell level using SuperCell in command line and STACAS semi-supervised integration.